FwZtheone/FwZtheone/README.md

 - 👋 Hi, I’m @FwZtheone
+-       i'm 26 years old, i'am a backend developer :v:
 - 👀 I’m interested in developpement  mobile and web
+-       i practice nodejs,react,vue
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 FwZtheone/FwZtheone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.